Key Engineering Occupations in MLTSSL for CDR: A Pathway to Skilled Migration Through CDR

 English Language Proficiency

 Demonstrating proficiency in the English language is essential.
-Include results from recognized English language tests such as IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language), or PTE (Pearson Test of English).
+Include results from recognised English language tests such as IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language), or PTE (Pearson Test of English).
 Ensure your scores meet the minimum requirements set by the assessing authority.

 Professional Development Activities

-Engineering occupations in MLTSSL for CDR value continuous professional development.
+Engineering occupations in the MLTSSL for CDR value: Continuous Professional Development.
 Provide evidence of any relevant training courses, workshops, conferences, or seminars you have attended.
-Include certificates, receipts, or other supporting documentation that validate your participation and learning outcomes.

 Project Details and Documentation